ESSENTIALS OF DIAGNOSIS

 The toxin requires 24 to 72 hours to take effect, reflecting the time necessary to disrupt the synaptosomal process.
 In very rare circumstances, some individuals require as many as 5 days for the full effect to be observed.
 The effects of botulinum toxin last from 2 to 6 months.

 The dose of the toxin is measured as 1 standard unit, which is equal to the amount necessary to kill 50% of Swiss Webster mice injected with that dose.
 Extrapolating the data from mouse experimentation, Meyer and Eddie estimated that a 104-kg adult man would sustain a lethal dose of botulinum toxin type A at amounts exceeding 3500 units, a dose that far surpasses any dosing regimen in the cosmetic treatment of the aging face.

 Botulinum toxin is contraindicated in patients with peripheral motor neuropathic diseases or neuromuscular functional disorders such as Eaton–Lambert syndrome and myasthenia gravis.
 Similarly, botulinum toxin type A is contraindicated in pregnant patients and those who are lactating, although unintentional administration has not resulted in birth defects or pregnancy issues.
-Finally, caution should be taken when injecting botulinum toxin type A to those taking aminoglycoside antibiotics or other agents that interfere ...
+Finally, caution should be taken when injecting botulinum toxin type A to those taking aminoglycoside antibiotics or ...